Achim Wambach: Life

 After dual studies in Physics and Mathematics at the University of Cologne from 1988 to 1991, with a minor in Business Mathematics (pre-diploma 1990), Wambach transferred to the University of Oxford on a DAAD scholarship, where he earned his doctorate in physics in 1994.
-Following a Master of Science (M.Sc.) in Economics from the London School of Economics and Political Science (LSE) in 1995, he completed his Habilitation in Economics at the Ludwig Maximilian University of Munich in 2000.
-From 2001 to 2005, he held the Chair of Economics, specializing in Economic theory, at the University of Erlangen-Nuremberg.
+Following a Master of Science (M.Sc.) in Economics from the London School of Economics and Political Science (LSE) in 1995, he completed his Habilitation in Economics at LMU Munich in 2000.
+From 2001 to 2005, he held the Chair of Economics, specializing in Economic theory, at the University of Erlangen–Nuremberg.
 From 2005 to 2016, he was a professor of Economic State Sciences at the University of Cologne.
 In 2007/2008, Wambach was President of the European Group of Risk and Insurance Economists.
 He has also been a member of the Steering Committee of the German National Platform for Electric Mobility (NPE) of the Federal Government since 2015 and has been a member of the German Academy of Science and Engineering (acatech) since 2016.
 In April 2016, he became President of the ZEW – Leibniz Centre for European Economic Research.
 For the duration of the special report on the evaluation of the Risk Structure Compensation (February to September 2017), he was appointed to the Scientific Advisory Board for the Further Development of the Risk Structure Compensation at the Federal Insurance Office (Bundesversicherungsamt).
 From 2017 to 2018, Wambach was also Chairman of the German Economic Association.
 Furthermore, since April 2016, he has been a professor of economics at the University of Mannheim.

 Wambach's research focuses on Competition policy, market design, Industrial organization, and Auction theory, as well as applications of Information economics in health and insurance markets.
 Besides his academic work, Wambach is a co-founder of the economics consulting firm TWS Partners.

 Achim Wambach was appointed to the German Ethics Council on October 10, 2024.